theakhinabraham/ecommerce-spending-prediction/README.md

 <br /> <br>

 Please note that all personal information within the dataset is fictitious and used exclusively for the purpose of this educational project.
+<br /> <br>
+## Evaluation

-### In evaluating the performance of our linear regression model, we obtained the following metrics:
+In evaluating the performance of our linear regression model, we obtained the following metrics:

 <li>Mean Absolute Error (MAE): 103.92 </li>
 <li>Mean Squared Error (MSE): 103.92 </li>